Step 5: My Original Exam Application was Accepted

 Test questions and answer keys are not available for review.
 You may file a written protest or critique of any examination question(s) after you have completed your examination and before you turn in your examination materials to the proctor.

 Are there any penalties for disclosing the contents of a state examination?

-Conduct which violates the security of the examination includes providing information about test questions to any school, person, or business other than CSLB examination staff; removing examination materials from the examination site (includes copying examination questions by any means for future use); communicating with other examinees during an examination; copying or permitting your answers to be copied; having in your possession any written material other than test materials provided by the CSLB; or taking the examination on behalf of another applicant.
+Conduct which violates the security of the examination includes providing information about test questions to any school, person, or business; removing examination materials from the examination site (includes copying examination questions by any means for future use); communicating with other examinees during an examination; copying or permitting your answers to be copied; having in your possession any written material other than test materials provided for the examination; or taking the examination on behalf of another applicant.

 Penalties for conduct that violates the security of the examination include prosecution on misdemeanor charges resulting in a fine of $500, payment of damages of up to $10,000 plus the costs of litigation, and a sentence in the county jail.
 You would also be subject to automatic test failure; any fee(s) paid to the State of California would not be refunded; and you would not be allowed to apply for any license classification for a period of one year from your examination date.